Ghost Dad: Plot

 Edith arrives from London to announce that Elliot is not dead; his spirit jumped out of his body in fright.
 They also work out that the only previous known case of this happening was Elliot's father.
 In the excitement to find Elliot's body to reunite his spirit with it, Diane trips on a pair of skates that her little sister, Amanda, left on the stairs; she falls and is seriously injured.
 The family rush her to the hospital where her spirit has also jumped out of her body.
 As she delightedly flies around, Elliot begs her to re-enter her body; his own has started to "flicker".
 When he collapses, Diane becomes concerned and races into the intensive-care unit to find her father's body.
 She helps him into the room and they discover that Burch had swapped wallets with Elliot, meaning Elliot was wrongly identified by the hospital as Burch.
 Elliot returns to his body and wakes up; Diane does the same and jumps off the operating table to tell the family what has happened.

 As the reunited family leave the hospital, Elliot spots a yellow taxi parked outside and goes to look inside.
 He sees Curtis Burch behind the wheel.
 Delighted to see his "Evil Master", Burch returns Elliot's wallet and tells Elliot he will do whatever Elliot commands.
 Elliot commands Burch to go to hell and sit on red-hot coals waiting for him "until it snows".
-Curtis agrees enthusiastically and drives off while Elliot, Joan, Edith, and the family leave the hospital.
+Burch agrees enthusiastically and drives off while Elliot, Joan, Edith, and the family leave the hospital.